holodon/Wind-Turbines-Finder/README.md

 - create Your app/build.gradle
 - insert Your google_maps_key in res/strings
-- insert in MainActivity L.184-185 the server IP adress and route to the file/s
+- insert in MainActivity L.184-185 the server IP address and route to the file/s

 #### This project makes use of OpenCSV (http://opencsv.sourceforge.net/)
 See it in action: [YouTube Video](https://youtu.be/fkMzzczyLYU)